OmarCloud20/Contact_Form/README.md

 # Contact_Form

-## Building a Contact Form with API Gateway and SES
+## Building a Contact Form with Lambda, API Gateway and SES
 This lesson demonstrates a web page with a typical contact form.
 Using API Gateway and a Lambda function as a backend for this form, we will send the form post contents via email using SES, and also write the contact data to DynamoDB.

 ### Architecture Workflow